myst729/Vuelog/docs/userdata/posts/2017/customize-the-site.md

 Your `logo` image can be any size, either raster or vector.
 Vuelog will automatically resize it to fit the page layout.

-Tell Vuelog where your site is hosted with `home` and `base` fields.
+Tell Vuelog where your site is hosted with the `base` fields.
 Please note that if your site is hosted under a sub-directory of the domain, you must modify the `base` field.
-For example, if `home` is set to `http://example.com/site`, then `base` should be `/site/`, with both starting and trailing slashes.
+For example, if your site is hosted at `http://example.com/site`, then `base` should be `/site/`, with both starting and trailing slashes.

 ### Homepage